emrebicer/C-Semaphore-example/README.md

 ```c
 sem_post(&our_semaphore);
 ```
-And with this function, you simply tell other threads that this thread is done with the common data, so they can now acces is.
+And with this function, you simply tell other threads that this thread is done with the common data, so they can now acces it.

 E.g.
 ```C